 - 1 drop basil essential oil

-- 1 drop citronella essential oil
+- 2 drops citronella essential oil

 Screw the spritzer top onto the glass bottle and shake well.